mchlnix/SMB3-Foundry/README.md

  - Object-Viewer
  - Loading/Saving of levels
  - Zooming
- - Selection of multiple objects
+ - Select, Move and Remove multiple Objects
- - Copy/Cut/Paste objects
+ - Copy/Cut/Paste Objects
- - Vertical Levels
+ - Supports editing Vertical Levels
  - Undo/Redo System
- - Instant Header Editing
- - Jump (Level pointer) editing
+ - Change Palettes, Music and Jumps to other Levels
+ - Play any level directly, without having to overwrite your ROM
  - Make screenshots of your Level
- - Play any level directly, without having to save it to ROM
- - Drag and Drop objects into the level

 ## To come